-- 1. The Governors/Proprietors recognise the need for staff to undergo regularly updated safeguarding training and the requirement to ensure our children are taught about safeguarding, including online safety.
-With that in mind, online safety training for staff will be integrated, aligned and considered as part of our overarching safeguarding approach. - 2.
-We recognise Annex D of KCSiE 2021 contains many useful resources which we will share with our staff and parents and carers to enable them to support safer use of the internet by all.
+- The Governors recognise the need for staff to undergo regularly updated safeguarding training and the requirement to ensure our children are taught about safeguarding, including online safety.
+With that in mind, online safety training for staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+It will also be considered within our teaching and learning policy and practice. - 2.
+We recognise Annex B of KCSiE 2023 contains many useful resources which we will share with our staff and parents and carers to enable them to support safer use of the internet by all.